-According to the North American Deck & Railing Association, there are more than 60 million decks in the United States and 30 million are past their useful life (need to be replaced or repaired).
-It can be not your house issue, but it is essential to be aware before constructing an expensive on deck addition.
+According to the North American Deck & Railing Association, there are more than 60 million decks in the United States, and 30 million are past their useful life (need to be replaced or repaired).
+It cannot be your house issue, but it is essential to be aware before constructing an expensive deck addition.

 This price includes a structural check, safety check, and code violations check.
 The result should be a written report with photos.

-To be honest a deck should be checked frequently by a homeowner too.
-There is a deck checklist created by NADRA, that include inspecting:
+A deck should be checked frequently by a homeowner too.
+There is a deck checklist created by NADRA that include inspecting:

 - split or decaying wood,

 These steps are even more important after adding an outdoor kitchen to the deck.